Everyone with some time on their hands can create and launch a website. Within a few clicks, you're in business.

-Lastly, you can also optimize your conversion rate (meaning the number of visitors signing up compared to the total number of visitors).
+You can use analytics to optimize your conversion rate.
 For example, if you own a webshop, a conversion rate of 30% would mean that 30% of the website’s visitors purchase something from you.
 A web analytics tool can make it easier for you to gain insight into this rate and find possible issues (such as the number of abandoned carts).
 This information allows you to smoothen the shopping experience and increase your conversion rate.

 Different web analytics tools

 Multiple analytics tools on the market approach website analytics in different fashions.
 Some are very complex and focused on enterprise organizations or companies with large marketing teams.
 Others, like Simple Analytics, focus on simplicity and privacy-friendliness.
 We’ve compiled a list of a few different web analytics tools below: